davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 * A real programmer will still need to go into the code.
 Practices around software construction will always matter.
 * It's shit at anything that's not a popular technology applied to a common use case.

 As of this writing, these are all true.
-But are they intrinsic problems?
+But are they intrinsic problems? *Must* they be true, always?

 <blockquote class="pullquote">AI code generation's problems aren't actually as intrinsic as they may seem</blockquote>

 Unlike crypto, which is literally made of intrinsic problems preventing it from widespread adoption (please don't email me), AI code generation's problems aren't actually as intrinsic as they may seem.

 * AI models *could* be created ethically.
 There could be (and perhaps are?) systems created that comply with the licenses of their training materials.
 * Systems that use AI models *could* be done with less power and resources.
 DeepSeek demonstrated that even minimal performance tweaking can give real benefits.
-Not enough, but enough that I cannot say with certainty that these resource problems are unsolvable.
+Not enough to fully ameliorate the issues, but enough that I cannot say with certainty that these resource problems are unsolvable.
 * AI code generation tools could be required to operate within a system of accountability.
 We've all seen that CEOs will comply with the government when threatened.
 And someday, we all might live under a functioning government that works for its people.
 * Their price *may* be bearable when investor money runs out.
 Uber still exists as a going concern, despite being more expensive than ever.
 * People are non-deterministic, too, so it's not clear me that AI coding agents are necessarily worse than people at producing results.
 Coding agents are already better at programming than the vast majority of the population.
 I can't say with certainty that every living programmer is the embodiment of [John Henry](https://en.wikipedia.org/wiki/John_Henry_(folklore)).
 * While AI coding agents may never be able to handle every imaginable task, it's not clear to me that there is a limit on what they can do or that any given limit is unreasonable.
 Most of us are putting spreadsheets in a web browser or wrapping a database in a front-end, so if all that work is automated, that doesn't seem necessarily bad to me.

 In other words, all the problems of this technology *could* be addressed.
 I'm not saying they will be, or that it will happen on any particular timeline.
-But, it seems entirely possible to have a tool that produces software by taking in an existing system and written request as input, but without the problems that currently exist.
+But, it seems entirely possible to have a tool that produces software by taking in an existing system and written request as input, all without producing the externalities they currently do.

 Not inevitable, but *possible*.

 This means it's worth considering a world where AI code generation is commonplace.
-In fact, one *must* consider such a world.
+In fact, professional software developers one *must* consider such a world, and think deeply about their place in it.

 As a thought experiment, imagine if all the issues above were addressed.
-Who *wouldn't* use these systems to produce software, at least in the context where it actually works?
-It's just so obviously better than what we do now (assuming the identified problems are addressed).
+We have AI code generation tools are ethical, use appropriate resources, etc.  Who *wouldn't* use these systems to produce software?
+At least in context where the quality of the output was sufficient (a low bar if we are being honest), why would anyone *not* use these tools?

+As much as I love coding, it would be really nice to produce results without fretting over variable names, modularity, OO purity, monads, or any of that stuff.
+Having a system produce reliable code just seems better.

 <blockquote class="pullquote">Almost everyone in the orbit of software development only cares about outcomes</blockquote>

 Remember, almost everyone in the orbit of software development only cares about outcomes and results, not the process by which they were achieved.
-It doesn't mean *you* can't care, but most people don't.
+It doesn't mean *you* are wrong to care, but most people don't.

 So what's a lonely programmer to do?

 ## Ce n'est Pas un Griefpost

 I've been a professional software developer for 30 years, and this technology basically obviates a big chunk the skills I've developed.
 But I *like* using those skills.
 I like writing code.
+I like the process of building software.
 How do I navigate a world that no longer values that?

-I like the process of building software.
-Yes, I'm results-oriented and am good at communicating with non-programmers.
-I can manage teams and projects, and keep focused on business outcomes.
+I'm results-oriented and am good at communicating with non-programmers.
+I can manage teams and projects, and keep people focused on business outcomes.
 I don't get lost in the process despite enjoying it.
 But, my least happy professional eras were when I wasn't involved with code.

 Up until now, the never-ending need for programmers has given me a nice career.
 Thankfully, I'm on the tail end of that career.
 But I'm not retired yet.